HP OfficeJet Pro 9125e Printer Review

 • Pictures look grainy.

-The HP 9125e is good for small and home offices.
-This all-in-one produces sharp documents and has many features, like an ADF with duplex scanning, automatic double-sided printing, and Ethernet connectivity.
-It also has a large 250-sheet input tray and uses ink cartridges with high page yields, so it won't require much maintenance.
+The HP 9125e is decent for small offices.
+This all-in-one printer produces sharp documents, and it features an ADF with duplex scanning, automatic double-sided printing, and Ethernet connectivity.
+It also features a large 250-sheet input tray and utilizes ink cartridges with high page yields, minimizing the need for frequent maintenance.
 It can print up to 18 black-and-white document pages per minute, but only when connected via USB, which is inconvenient if you don't have space to place the printer near the computer or share it with multiple people in your office.
 Unfortunately, it's slow to print color documents, and its ADF causes scans to come out crooked.

 Pros